Adversarial Counterfactual Environment Model Learning: Adversarial Counterfactual Environment Model Learning

 \subsection{Problem Formulation}

-For policy optimization, we require the environment model having generalization ability in counterfactual queries since we need to query numerous different policies' correct feedback from $M$.
-Refer to the formulation of counterfactual-query risk minimization through IPS in Def.~\ref{def:crm_ips}, policy optimization scenario requires $M$ minimizing counterfactual-query risks under numerous unknown different policies rather than \textit{a specific target policy $\beta$.} More specifically, the question is: If $\beta$ is unknown and can be varied, how should we reduce the risks in counterfactual queries?
-In this article, we call the model learning problem in this setting as counterfactual environment model learning and propose a new objective in the following to handle the problem.

-To be compatible with multi-step environments model learning, we first define a generalized CQRM through IPS based on Def.~\ref{def:crm_ips}. \begin{definition} Given the MDP transition function $M^*$, the learning objective of multi-step generalized counterfactual-query risk minimization through IPS is formulated as
+In scenarios like offline policy evaluation and improvement, it is crucial for the environment model to have generalization ability in counterfactual queries, as we need to query accurate feedback from $M$ for numerous different policies.
+Referring to the formulation of WERM through IPS in Def.~\ref{def:crm_ips}, these requirements necessitate minimizing counterfactual-query risks for $M$ under multiple unknown policies, rather than focusing on \textit{a specific target policy $\beta$}.
+More specifically, the question is: If $\beta$ is unknown and can be varied, how can we generally reduce the risks in counterfactual queries?
+In this article, we call the model learning problem in this setting ``counterfactual environment model learning'' and propose a new objective to address the issue.
+To be compatible with multi-step environment model learning, we first define a generalized WERM through IPS based on Def.~\ref{def:crm_ips}: \begin{definition} In an MDP, given a transition function $M^*$ that satisfies $M^*(x'|x,a)>0, \forall x \in \mathcal{X}, \forall a \in \mathcal{A}, \forall x' \in \mathcal{X}$ and $\mu$ satisfies $\mu(a|x)>0, \forall a \in \mathcal{A}, \forall x \in \mathcal{X}$, the learning objective of generalized WERM through IPS is: